RESPRiT/resprit.github.io/_harp/public/about.md

 <br/>

 I enjoy a myriad of hobbies that may ebb and flow over time.
-Historically, I like to partake in (in no particular order): hiking, gaming, music, art, photography, design, web development.
+Historically, I like to partake in (in no particular order): hiking, gaming, music, art, photography, design, keyboards, web development.

 <br/>